OuedraogoAbdoul/TestGithub/README.md

 # TestGithub
 Hello!
-I am trying to lear how to use github
+I am trying to learn how to use github